codyde/kubecon-minilab-contour/README.md

 kubectl get httpproxy
 ```

-In Strigo, we have created a browser interface that is pointed to your cloud instance.
-If you refresh this page, you should see our demo application resolve.
+If you refresh this page using a web browser on your workstation, you should see our demo application resolve.
 This application has several external links on the top (for things like Kubernetes.Academy, etc...), but also has a second set of links on the bottom to other parts of our application.
 These cards are currently not functional and clicking them will cause the application to fail to load.
 There are 2 reasons for this...

 * The core application is responding on the default route ("/"), and the application itself doesn't have anything listening on the other paths listed
 * No other routes are defined to send traffic to other services which may be able to handle the other paths in question (i.e. "/kubecon" or "/kubecon")